Hollywood's terrible, horrible, no good, very bad summer at the box office

 The seemingly endless cycle of sequels, prequels, reboots, spin-offs and crossovers is both a blessing and a curse for the film industry, analysts said.
 Big-budget franchises featuring well-known characters are reliable revenue streams, ensuring audiences keep coming back for more.
 Marvel's series of interconnected superhero epics, for example, has been a consistent moneymaker for Disney.

-But the relatively disappointing domestic grosses for a handful of recent franchise entries ("Transformers: The Last Knight," "Pirates of the Caribbean: Dead Men Tell No Tales," "Alien: Covenant," "Cars 3") and reboots ("The Mummy") suggest many American moviegoers are exhausted with the same-old same-old.
+But the relatively disappointing domestic grosses for a handful of recent franchise entries ("Transformers: The Last Knight," "Pirates of the Caribbean: Dead Men Tell No Tales," "Alien: Covenant") and reboots ("The Mummy") suggest many American moviegoers are exhausted with the same-old same-old.
 That said, some of those titles scored with international audiences, most notably in China.

 Jeff Bock, senior box office analyst at Exhibitor Relations, said the apparent burn-out brought to mind the title of Al Gore's latest climate change documentary — "An Inconvenient Sequel."